Prince Alexis Karageorgevich: Later years and marriage

 On 11 June 1913, a month after the First Balkan War had come to an end, Prince Alexis returned to Paris and married Myra Abigail Pratt (née Pankhurst; daughter of John Foster Pankhurst and his wife, Maria Louise Coates.
 His father was vice-president of Globe Iron Works Company and co-owner of American Ship Building Company of Cleveland; divorcée of Herbert Wright in 1900; and widow of Thomas Huger Pratt) in the Russian Church.
 She was received in the Eastern Orthodox faith under the Slavic name of Daria.
 The US Ambassador to France Myron Timothy Herrick served as one of the bride's witnesses while Prince Arsen Karageorgevitch and the Comte Ferdinand Baston de la Riboisière served as witnesses for Prince Alexis.
-The bride offered to pay off all his debts in exchange for a royal title, but his mother, Princess Sara, who had opposed the marriage from the outset, scornfully referred to her as a "washed-up American divorcée" and denounced the union as a disgraceful mésalliance; she refused to attend the wedding and, as a result, broke off all communication with her eldest son.
+As a result, Princess Sara, his mother, who thought the marriage was a mésalliance and was against it from the start, broke all communication with her eldest son.
 Prince Alexis and his new wife honeymooned in the South of France before heading to his wife's home city of New York.
 This was his first trip to the U.S. in 14 years.

 During the First World War Prince Alexis and his new wife returned to Serbia to support the war effort with Prince Alexis serving as President of the Serbian Red Cross.
 After the fall of the wartime capital Niš to the Central Powers Prince Alexis and his wife had to take part in the mass retreat from Serbia through the treacherous mountains of Montenegro and Albania in the winter of 1915–1916.
 The couple arrived in Rome on Christmas Eve 1915.
 They visited the United Kingdom in summer 1917.

-Death

-On 13 February 1920 Prince Alexis died of lung cancer in Badrutt's Palace Hotel in St. Moritz, Switzerland.
-With the death of Prince Alexis, the male line of the senior branch of the Karageorgevitch dynasty became extinct.
-The prince was buried the Saint-Georges cemetery in Geneva.
+With the death of Prince Alexis in 1920 during the final year of the worldwide Spanish flu pandemic, the male line of the senior branch of the Karageorgevitch dynasty became extinct.
+The prince died in St. Moritz in Switzerland and his grave can be found in the Saint-Georges cemetery in Geneva.